RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters

-We find the characteristic luminosity $L_*$ describing the satellite CLF depends only weakly on host halo mass, consistent with the findings of \cite{Hansen09}.
-However, we find a strong redshift dependence of the satellite CLF.
+We find that the characteristic luminosity $L_*$ describing the red satellite CLF depends only weakly on host halo mass, consistent with the findings of \cite{Hansen09}.
+However, we find a strong redshift dependence of the red satellite CLF.
 Our measured power-law redshift dependence parameter $B_{Ls}$ is $2.39^{+0.21}_{-0.21}$.
-Similar to the case of central galaxy, this value also contains the contribution of psudo-evolution and passive evolution.
+Similar to the redshift scaling of central galaxies, this value also contains the contribution of psudo-evolution and passive evolution.
 The combination of these two effects would contribute $B_{Ls}=0.56$--$1.08$.
-Therefore, our measurement points to satellites getting dimmer by 25\% to 35\% between $z=0.3$ and $z=0.1$, corresponding to $\sim 2.1$Gyrs of evolution.
-The dimming of satellite galaxies can be interpreted as arising from tidal stripping of satellite galaxies as they fall into clusters.
-Interestingly, \cite{Tidalstriping} used subhalo abundance matching to assign stellar masses to subhalos at infall.
+Therefore, our measurement points to red satellites getting dimmer by 25\% to 35\% between $z=0.3$ and $z=0.1$, corresponding to $\sim 2.1$Gyrs of evolution.
+The dimming of red satellite galaxies can be interpreted as arising from tidal stripping of red satellite galaxies as they fall into clusters.
+In related work, \cite{Tidalstriping} used subhalo abundance matching to assign stellar masses to subhalos at infall.
 They then compared the resulting galaxy distribution to the conditional stellar mass function at redshift zero to infer that galaxies lose $20-25\%$ of their stellar mass over $\sim 1.3$Gyrs.
 The two inferred mass loss rates are comparable.

-We also find the bright-end slope of satellite luminosity function deviates from a Schechter function.
+We also find the bright-end slope of red satellite luminosity function deviates from a Schechter function.
 The measured bright-end slope $\beta$ is $0.28^{+0.03}_{-0.02}$, which is consistent with the findings in \cite{Ber13}.

-As shown in Figure \ref{fig-dr8clf}, we notice that our satellite CLF model does not describe the luminosity function well below $\rm{log} L = 9.5 h^{-1}M_{\odot}$.
-However, since this luminosity range is below our luminosity cut, we can not distinguish between the possibility that it is due to the failure of our model, or the incompleteness of the measurement at this luminosity range.
-We leave further investigation in future works.
+As shown in Figure \ref{fig-dr8clf}, we notice that our red satellite CLF model does not describe the luminosity function well below $\rm{log} L = 9.5 h^{-1}M_{\odot}$.
+However, since this luminosity range is below our luminosity cut, we can not distinguish between the possibility that it is due to the failure of our model, and the possibility that it is due to incompleteness of the measurement at this luminosity range.
+We leave further investigation to future.